-The choice of tables and figures should be optimized to produce the shortest paper consistent with clarity.
-Duplicate presentation of the same information in both tables and figures is to be avoided, as is redundancy with the text.
+The choice of figures should be optimized to produce the shortest paper consistent with clarity.
+Duplicate presentation of the same information in both figures and tables is to be avoided, as is redundancy with the text.
+Supplementary figures may be deposited (see §13).